 business, global public health, education, and non-profit organizations.
 Our graduates

 are also thriving in a variety of graduate programs, including law school, and master's

 programs in global affairs and/or foreign languages.

 MORE INFORMATION ON POTENTIAL CAREERS

 This document also offers you some guidance regarding which second major you might choose, depending upon the career field in which you're interested.

 The International Studies (INST) program is housed in the Political Science and Public Affairs Department.
 Dr. Ingrid Bego serves as the director of the program, but she is aided by an advisory board of faculty members with international interests that also help to govern the major.
 Your International Studies advisor will either be Dr. Bego or a member of the advisory board, all of whom serve as wonderful advisors/mentors for our students!
 You'll find a list of all all current advisory board members on the right side of the page.

 The INST major requires that students take 231 and 232 in a particular language, and then one 300 level class in that same language OR an introductory 101 class in a different language.
 In terms of language choice -- WCU's Department of World Languages offers currently courses in Spanish, French, German, Japanese, and Cherokee.
 Additionally, through UNC Online (search for courses, and then foreign languages), students also have access to instruction in a variety of languages not taught at WCU.
 Students can also satisfy the language requirement by studying at other universities, either in North Carolina, the US, or abroad.

 The world is literally full of options for studying abroad.
-See the International Programs and Services website for more information.
+See the Office of Global Engagement website for more information.

 Courses taken at a foreign university may be applied to the International Studies major, when approved by the Director.
 Students can choose a shorter study abroad experience (typically through a faculty-led trip over the summer or university holidays) or a more immersive experience (typically in the form of a semester of study at a foreign university).